CHRD Completed CACREP Self Study

 Dr. Kristine Ramsay-Seaner is an Assistant Professor in the CHRD program.
 She presented at the Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling national conference about transequality.
 She also presented at the North Central Association for Counselor Education and Supervision annual conference as well as represented SDSU on a panel.
 She continues to research topics related to diversity including racial microaggressions and overt racism.
 She currently has a manuscript under review for the Journal of Multicultural Counseling and Development and is the CHRD representative on the SBIRT Council of Directors.

 Dr. Katelyn Romsa is Assistant Professor and Coordinator of the Administration of Student Affairs and College Counseling tracks in the Department of Counseling and Human Development at South Dakota State University (SDSU).
 Dr. Romsa has had administration and college counseling experience working as a faculty member, recruitment and retention coordinator, sophomore initiatives coordinator and college counseling professional.
 Dr. Romsa teaches courses in counseling pre-practicum and practicum, college student development theory, college student personnel services and current issues in academic advising.
-Dr. Romsa publishes and presents on the following topics: student-faculty interactions as predictors of college student retention and satisfaction, factors affecting the college choice of NCAA student athletes, and supervision models to maximize graduate student success.
+Dr. Romsa publishes and presents on the following topics: student-faculty interactions as predictors of college student retention and satisfaction, factors affecting the college choice of NCAA student athletes and supervision models to maximize graduate student success.
 Dr. Romsa recently co-authored two book chapters in Learning Everywhere on Campus: Teaching Strategies for Student Affairs Professionals and in Strategies for Facilitating Inclusive Campuses in Higher Education- International Perspectives on Equity and Inclusion.
-Her most recent publications have been featured in the following journals: The College Student Affairs Journal, The Journal of Leadership Education, The International Journal of Sport and Physical Education, and The New York Journal of Student Affairs.
-Dr. Romsa has received regional, state and national recognition for her mentorship, service, and research.
-Dr. Romsa was recipient of Outstanding Faculty for Advising & Mentoring from the College of Education and Human Sciences at SDSU.
+Her most recent publications have been featured in the following journals: The College Student Affairs Journal, The Journal of Leadership Education, The International Journal of Sport and Physical Education and The New York Journal of Student Affairs.
+Dr. Romsa has received regional, state and national recognition for her mentorship, service and research.
+Dr. Romsa was recipient of Outstanding Faculty for Advising and Mentoring from the College of Education and Human Sciences at SDSU.
 Dr. Romsa was recipient of the Marcus Boesen Memorial Award at the 2018 South Dakota Higher Education Association (SDHEA), an award that recognizes new professionals who have shown outstanding contributions to the overall development of students, their educational institution and the field of student affairs.
 Dr. Romsa received national attention for her most recent manuscript by winning Best Research Paper of the Year at the 2019 Sport Entertainment & Venues Tomorrow (SEVT) conference in Columbia, South Carolina.

 Dr. Jay Trenhaile led the CHRD program through reaccreditation of the Clinical Mental Health Counseling, School Counseling and Student Affairs/College Counseling specializations.
 In January, the university received notification that the each program received the maximum 8 year accreditation.
 In addition, Dr. Trenhaile was a featured speaker at the SD Higher Education Association Pre-Conference in February.
 He presented with Dean Jill Thorngren on Motivational Interviewing and Applications in Student Affairs Programs.